Man Utd beat Arsenal in US friendly

 With the exception of striker Gabriel Jesus and currently injured full-back Oleksandr Zinchenko, the Gunners' starting line-up looked like the one they could start their Premier League campaign with.

-While the scoreline did not go in their favour, they would have been in front but for a superb double save from Tom Heaton to deny Gabriel Martinelli - and Gabriel's error for United's second was one of those rare mistakes that cannot be predicted.
+While the scoreline did not go in their favour, they would have been in front but for a superb double save from Tom Heaton to deny Gabriel Martinelli - and the defensive error for United's second was one of those rare mistakes that cannot be predicted.

 By the time he had made two lots of changes in the second half, Arteta had swapped almost two-thirds of his team, yet the quality remained.